 (a) patents, copyright, rights in circuit layouts, designs, moral rights, trade and service marks (including goodwill in those marks), domain names and trade names and any right to have confidential information kept confidential;

 (b) any application or right to apply for registration of any of the rights referred to in paragraph (a); and

 (c) all rights of a similar nature to any of the rights in paragraphs (a) and (b) which may subsist anywhere in the world (including Australia), whether or not such rights are registered or capable of being registered.

-Materials means any deliverable material or document created by the Supplier in providing the Services.
+Materials means any deliverable material or document created by Employment Office in providing the Services.

-Personnel means, in relation to a party, the officers, employees, contractors and agents of the party and any Related Body Corporate of it;
+Personnel means, in relation to a party, the officers, employees, contractors and agents of the party and any Affiliate of the party;

 Related Body Corporate has the meaning given to that term in the Corporations Act 2001;